sofia-guo/Econ-Research/README.md

 # Econ-Research
-Repository of Economics Papers I've contributed to or written
+Repository of economics papers and code I've contributed to and/or written.